frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/accounts/inter-company-journal-entry.md

 <!-- add-breadcrumbs -->
 # Inter Company Journal Entry

-**An Inter Company Journal Entry is done between organization that belong to the same group.**
+**An Inter Company Journal Entry is done between organizations that belong to the same group.**

 You can create Inter Company Journal Entry if you are making transactions with multiple Companies.
 You can select the Accounts which you wish to use in the Inter Company transactions.
 A possible use case would be a company buying goods on behalf of another company.